Speculative Trading, Prospect Theory and Transaction Costs: Introduction

-Beyond the context of behavioral economics, there are a few works attempting to model the sequential purchase and sale decisions under stochastic control framework.
+Beyond the context of behavioral economics, there are a few works attempting to model the sequential purchase and sale decisions under optimal switching framework.
 However, identification of a modeling setup which can generate reasonable trading patterns proves to be much more difficult than expected.
-On the one hand, Zervos et al. (\citeyear{zervos-johnson-alazemi13}, p.561) report that ``...the prime example of an asset price process, namely, the geometric Brownian motion, does not allow for optimal buying and selling strategies that have a sequential nature''.
-Indeed, existing literature which gives ``buy low sell high'' as an optimal trading strategy often relies on extra statistical features of the asset price process such as mean reversion.\footnote{The optimal investment rule in the classical Merton (\citeyear{merton69}, \citeyear{merton71}) portfolio selection problem can also be viewed as a buy low sell high strategy: Since the agent keeps a constant fraction of wealth invested in the risky asset, extra units of risky asset are sold (purchased) when the price increases (falls), ceteris paribus.
-In our paper, we focus on a single indivisible asset and do not consider portfolio effect.} See for example \cite{zhang-zhang08}, \cite{song-yin-zhang09}, \cite{leung-li-wang15} and \cite{leung-li15}.
+On the one hand, Zervos et al. (\cite{zervos-johnson-alazemi13}, p.561) report that ``...the prime example of an asset price process, namely, the geometric Brownian motion, does not allow for optimal buying and selling strategies that have a sequential nature''.
+Indeed, existing literature which gives ``buy low sell high'' as an optimal trading strategy often relies on extra statistical features of the asset price process such as mean reversion.
+See for example Zhang and Zhang~\cite{zhang-zhang08}, Song et al.~\cite{song-yin-zhang09}, Leung et al.~\cite{leung-li-wang15} and Leung and Li~\cite{leung-li15}.
 On the other hand, momentum-based trading strategy is also rarely studied in mathematical finance literature.
-The scarce examples include the work of \cite{dai-zhang-zhu10} and \cite{dai-yang-zhang-zhu16} who find that trend-following strategy is optimal under a regime-switching model of asset price.
+The scarce examples include the work of Dai, Zhang and Zhu~\cite{dai-zhang-zhu10} and Dai, Yang, Zhang and Zhu~\cite{dai-yang-zhang-zhu16} who find that trend-following strategy is optimal under a regime-switching model of asset price.
 We contribute to this strand of literature by showing that a trading model based on a simple geometric Brownian motion can also generate many realistic trading patterns including both reversal strategy (buy low sell high) and momentum strategy (buy high sell higher).
 This is achieved via incorporating standard elements of behavioral preferences and market frictions.

+The optimal investment rule in the classical Merton~\cite{merton69, merton71} portfolio selection problem can also be viewed as a buy low sell high strategy: Since the agent keeps a constant fraction of wealth invested in the risky asset, extra units of risky asset are sold (purchased) when the price increases (falls), ceteris paribus.
+In our paper, we focus on a single indivisible asset and do not consider portfolio effect.